Neural network methods for Neumann series problems of Perron-Frobenius operators: Introduction

 Perron-Frobenius operators, also known as transfer operators, play an important role in capturing behaviors of dynamical systems.
 These operators have been applied to various fields of research, including engineering \cite{vaidya2010nonlinear,hartmann2019high}, earth sciences \cite{froyland2014well}, and atmospheric sciences \cite{tantet2015early,tantet2018crisis}.
 Another viewpoint to describe system behaviors is studying observables using Koopman operators, which are the adjoints of Perron-Frobenius operators.
 While Koopman operators track the evolution of functions on the state space, Perron-Frobenius operators describe statistical behavior through the evolution of densities \cite{klus2015numerical}.
 These operators provide linear representations of (nonlinear) dynamical systems, which are important for estimating the long-term system behavior and prediction of future states \cite{kaiser2020data}.

-One particularly interesting problem associated with Perron-Frobenius operators is finding the power series of these operators applied to a given initial density.
-The solution to this problem corresponds to the accumulated density toward the steady state, which has a direct application in finding equilibrium energy distribution \cite{slipantschuk2020transfer, richter2020convergence}.
+One particularly interesting problem associated with Perron-Frobenius operators is finding their Neumann series when applied to a given initial density.
+The solution to this problem corresponds to the accumulated density in the long-time limit, converging toward the stationary density.
+This problem is closely related to the dynamical energy analysis approach \cite{tanner2009dynamical} used to determine wave energy distributions in the high-frequency regime, which has a direct application in finding equilibrium energy distributions \cite{slipantschuk2020transfer, richter2020convergence}.
 A classical approach for approximating solutions to problems involving such operators is Ulam's method \cite{ulam1960acollection}, which approximates Perron-Frobenius operators by projecting them onto a subspace spanned by characteristic functions (a space of piecewise constant functions).
 However, without additional effort, fixed-grid-based methods, including Ulam's method, are known to have limitations, particularly in handling irregularities, and the convergence rate is relatively low \cite{bose2000exact}.